 The Princes Highway is a critical link between Sydney and the Illawarra Region with the NSW South Coast down to the Victorian border.
 It provides vital connections between towns and regional centres and is an important freight link.
 The Princes Highway connects key east-west road corridors and is a significant route for inter-regional business, tourism and leisure travel.

-In March and April 2020 we sought community feedback on the identified corridor for the Milton Ulladulla bypass in the Shoalhaven Local Environmental Plan and asked to hear about experiences travelling along the Princes Highway through Milton and Ulladulla.
+In March and April 2020 we sought community feedback on the existing corridor for the Milton Ulladulla bypass in the Shoalhaven Local Environmental Plan (LEP 2014) and asked to hear about experiences travelling to and along the Princes Highway through Milton and Ulladulla.

-The feedback received will be considered during the strategic investigation stage to help develop and refine potential bypass corridor options prior to identifying a preferred bypass option.
+The feedback received has been considered during the strategic investigation and design stage of the project, which involved assessment of a range of potential bypass corridor options prior to identifying a preferred strategic corridor option.

 |Identified corridor in Shoalhaven Local Environmental Plan||868Kb|